Sabb Motor: History

 In 2006 Sabb Motor AS was bought by Frydenbø Industri and renamed Frydenbø Sabb Motor AS.

 Sabb engines

 Sabb engines are rugged and simple; for example, some have "splash lubrication" which requires no oil pump nor filter.
 (Splash lubrication is an antique system whereby "spades" on the big-end caps dip into the oil sump and splash the lubricant upwards; clearly it is a system that can work only on very low-revving engines, otherwise the sump oil would become a frothy mousse).

 Sabb engines include Types H, G, GA, 2H, 2G, & 2J.

-Sabb engine details and maintenance tips are available.